 Windows Server: Extend expired Evaluation Period

-Have you ever used an evaluation license within Windows Server and had it expire on you just before you've finished your project?
+Have you ever used an evaluation license within Windows Server and had it expire on you just before you have finished your project?
 Yip, I think we've all hit that snag every so often.

-In this article, I want to cover how you extend the Windows evaluation period for the server.
+In this blog post, I want to cover how you extend the Windows evaluation period for the server.

 To reactivate your trial license, you need to open a command prompt; this can be something like Command Prompt or PowerShell.